Instructions for Authors

 The Author(s) should disclose all financial and material support when registering the paper in the Editorial System.
 Information about funding sources should be reported while submitting the manuscript in a dedicated section of the submission procedure, not in the Acknowledgements section or the main text.

 All affiliations or financial involvement (e.g., employment, consultancies, honoraria, stock ownership or options, expert testimony, grants, patents received or pending, royalties) with any organization or entity with a financial interest in, or in financial competition with, the subject matter or materials discussed in the manuscript must be completely disclosed in the submitted manuscript.
-All financial and material support for the research and work must be identified, including listing of support that might constitute or give the appearance of influencing the findings.
+All financial and material support for the research and work must be identified, including a listing of support that might constitute or give the appearance of influencing the findings.
 Report all support for the work reported in your manuscript without a time limit.
+Funding sources and affiliations that have not contributed to the work should not be listed as listing them would be misleading.

 Conflict of interest